Is Stepping In Wet Concrete Dangerous To Animals

 Me thinks this might be a homework question.
 This is a clue:

 setting the scene to describe the salesman's status between invitee, licensee, or trespasser.
-Why would a person who had actually experienced this bother to make this statement, especially including the term "invitation"?
+Why would a person who had actually experienced this bother to make this statement, especially including the term "invitation"?I had no appointment with the salesperson and he did not have an invitation.

-9. Default Re: Door-To-Door Salesperson Steps in Wet Concrete
+Re: Door-To-Door Salesperson Steps in Wet Concrete

 I tend to hold, this smells an awful lot like homework to me.